 Joint and several liability laws ensure that injured parties are compensated even if some responsible parties fail to pay damages due to bankruptcy or some other reason.

-- Certain types of claims, such as those involving intentional torts or pollution
+- Claims involving intentional torts or pollution

 - Defendants whose liability for the plaintiff’s injury meets a certain threshold, such as 50%

-- Defendants acting in concert (acting together by mutual agreement)
+- Defendants acting together by mutual agreement

 Joint and several liability laws have been replaced in many states with several liability laws because of the burden they impose on some defendants.